algosup/2024-2025-project-3-quickest-path-team-8/documents/technical_specifications/technical_specifications.md

 1. **Space Complexity**:
    - The adjacency list representation and **priority queue** require **\(O(V + E)\)** space.

-These optimizations make the algorithm well-suited for **large-scale route calculations**.
+These optimizations make the algorithm highly suitable for **large-scale route calculations**.

 For the detailed workflow and implementation, refer to **6.1 Path Calculation**.